GeorgTenzing/EEG_Classification/README.md

 after training, do testing, print class accuracies and confusion matrix and plot val results and save all in the folder with the metrics.csv, check on new data

+only take model prediction for drone control if probability is above 50